skojaku/qstest/README.txt

   README.md - README file for Github.

-  README.txt - this README file.
+  README.txt - This README file.

   setup.py - Python code to install this package.

-  requirements.txt - Metadata for pip (a package manager for Python)
+  requirements.txt - Script for pip (a package manager for Python)

   test.py - Test code for pip